 The 2019 election brought new energy to many city and town councils around the state and on Tuesday, April 16, 2019, many of these newly elected officials converged at the Arizona Association for Economic Development Symposium to share their visions for their communities.

-To kick off the event, a panel of Economic Development professionals including Wendy Bridges, City of Prescott; Ben Hooper, Town of Prescott Valley; Mike Parades, Prescott Valley Economic Development Foundation; and Richard Fernandez, Yavapai College joined forces in outlining an overview of the economic development cycle, its value and new ways to look at some of its challenges.
-Fernandez outlined a few statistics around the Rural AZ workforce which included:
+To kick off the event, a panel of Economic Development professionals including Wendy Bridges, City of Prescott; Ben Hooper, Town of Prescott Valley; Mike Paredes, Prescott Valley Economic Development Foundation; and Richard Hernandez, Yavapai College joined forces in outlining an overview of the economic development cycle, its value and new ways to look at some of its challenges.
+Hernandez outlined a few statistics around the Rural AZ workforce which included:

 Over 25% of residents in Gila, Mohave, and Yavapai Counties live at/near the poverty line.